 It is not unlikely to end up with something different from what you started with.
 That’s because you are dealing with the reality that all the good ones are taken.

 Of course, they are; the World Wide Web has been around since 1991.

 Things to avoid when creating a domain name

 Now with the idea of the creative process, there are things you should avoid.

-- There should be no punctuation in your domain name especially hyphens or underscores.
-Have a look at this list of top 500 websites on the web.
+There should be no punctuation in your domain name especially hyphens or underscores.
 The first 50 have no extra characters, just words.
 That should tell you something.

 If all fails

 Should the above process be one you wish to skip entirely, you can search online for domain name generators.
 Check out this handy list to see what site gives you the best domain name.

 Unless you’re using a free version of a service like .wordpress.com or .blogspot.com, then you do have to purchase the domain name.

 Even with one like Wix where they don’t add their extension, and you have a simple .com you find that you get somewhat limited features within the CMS itself.